Dp74/Customer-Personality-Analysis/README.md

 <img width="1264" alt="CPA_MsExcel_step_1" src="https://user-images.githubusercontent.com/30661622/151690886-4ba0f9a4-8c0a-4021-8bd5-3d020d3afda2.png">

+As I said earlier Microsoft Excel is one of the best tools for handling small datasets with considerable features.
+It has number of functions which can be really useful for performing quick analysis and gaining general insights.
+It is a spreadsheet program which is used to save, explore, manipulate and analyse data.

-First and the Foremost thing I did was conversion of .csv file to .xls file just so it can be used in Microsoft Excel.
+So, First and the Foremost thing I did was conversion of .csv file to .xls file just so it can be used in Microsoft Excel.
 After that, I verified that all features has appropriate datatype so no datatypes related issues occur.
 Then, I used sort and filter features of excel to look for any missing or incomplete values.
 Turns out, the feature “ Income “ has some of the fields empty.
 As it is an important feature of our analysis it cannot be blank.
 Therefore, I remove the records where the income filed was empty.
 Now, the total rows remained were 2116.
 <br/>

+The code for the data cleaning and data manipulation process from MYSQL WorkBench can be accessed from [here](CPA_Script.sql),

 After, the data cleaning and verification process in Microsoft Excel.
-The data was exported to MySql Workbench where further analysis is done.
-Here, Some new features are added for analysis purpose.
+The data was exported to MYSQL Workbench where further analysis is done.
+MySQL is a free, open source RDBMS (relational database management system) that utilizes SQL (structured query language).
+SQL is a language used to add, access and manage database content.
+The language is known for its proven reliability, quick processing, flexibility and ease of use.
+Now, using SQL in MYSQL WorkBench some new features are added for analysis purpose as shown below.

 * A New Feature "Age" was extracted from "Year_Birth" which shows the age of the customers today i.e in year 2022.
 * In "Age" feature there were few cutomers whos age seemed to be unrealtisc for being a customer so those records have been removed as they can be considered as outliers.
 * “Kids” is created by adding the “Kidhome” and “Teenhome ” features.